Balau Tropical Hardwood Decking

 Please contact us for other sizes

-Balau is a tropical hardwood that is sourced from Asia, it is most popular for its use within the construction industry.
-Over recent years it has significantly increased in popularity in both Europe and America, with customers recognising the attributes that make it particularly suitable for use in garden decking.
-This species is a very durable hardwood.
+Balau Tropical Hardwood Decking is a tropical hardwood that is sourced from Asia, it is most popular for its use within the construction industry.
+Over recent years it has significantly increased in popularity in both Europe and America, especially with customers recognising the attributes that make it particularly suitable for use in garden decking.
+In other words, this species is a very durable hardwood.

-Please Note: Here at QTD we like to be up front and honest with our customers.
-If you are going to be using this timber in a ‘well used’ area and you really do love the look and feel of Balau then you can also ask us to source 28mm thick boards which will be more stable than 21mm.
-We would recommend you go for a more stable species such as thermally treated timbers or Ipe Hardwood as these boards can handle more use.
+Here at QTD we like to be up front and honest with our customers.
+Therefore, If you are going to be using this timber in a ‘well used’ area and you really do love the look and feel of Balau Tropical Hardwood Decking then you can also ask us to source 28mm thick boards which will be more stable than 21mm.
+Alternatively, we would recommend you go for a more stable species such as thermally treated timbers or Ipe Hardwood as these boards can handle more use.

-Balau offers a unique colour range which will add beauty to any outdoor area.
-It has been recognised by high end customers for its beautiful tones within the board.
-The colour ranges from light browns to sandy red/orange shades.
-With all stable timbers you can use different coloured timbers to create patterns and highlight specific areas like deck perimeters, steps, ramps and changes in levels.
-You do not need to restrict yourself to one type of timber for the entire project whether it’s decking, cladding, flooring or decorative panelling.
+However, with all stable timbers you can use different coloured timbers to create patterns and highlight specific areas like deck perimeters, steps, ramps and changes in levels.
+Therefore, you do not need to restrict yourself to one type of timber for the entire project whether it’s decking, cladding, flooring or decorative panelling.

-Grading guidelines allow for Balau to contain small holes known as pinworm – these are in no way detrimental to the structure of the timber.
+Grading guidelines allow for Balau Tropical Hardwood Decking to contain small holes known as pinworm.
+However, these are in no way detrimental to the structure of the timber.

-Samples vary in colour so we recommend that you visit a display or show area where you can really get an understanding of what the boards will look and feel like.
+Samples vary in colour and so for this reason we recommend that you visit a display or show area because you can really get an understanding of what the boards will look and feel like.
 QTD have their very own unique show areas, why not come and visit us!

 Fixing and Finishing Methods